 a) Determines a veteran's eligibility

-b) Determines the veteran's rating
+b) Determines the veteran's disability rating

 c) Responsible for the entire veteran's disability process